Fogra Colour Management Café: How to protect colour marks?

 Fogra Colour Management Café

-Bird&Bird Profile Franz Gernhardt, LL.M.
+Bird&Bird profile Franz Gernhardt, LL.M.

 Definition of colour by Wikipedia

-"A colour is a sensory impression mediated by the eye and brain and evoked by light(...)The perception of colour is a subjective sensation."
+„A colour is a sensory impression conveyed by the eye and brain, which is caused by light(...)
+Colour perception is a subjective sensation.“

 Picture credits